dhis2/cli-style/README.md

 Applies our configuration for:

--   Commit messages
+-   Git commit messages
 -   Prettier
--   ESLint
+-   Browserslist

 ## Usage